hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 The Corda network code lies in the `tests/network-setups/corda` folder.
 You can launch a network consisting of one node (`PartyA`) and one notary.
 This network uses `samples/corda/corda-simple-application` which maintains a state of type `SimpleState`, which is a set of key-value pairs (of strings).
 Following steps will build above cordapp and a corda-client as well in `samples/corda/client`.

+To start the network without building weaver dependencies locally, skip next section and go to [Running with Interoperation Cordapp from Github Packages](#running-with-interoperation-cordapp-from-github-packages), else go to [Running with Local Interoperation Cordapp](#running-with-local-interoperation-cordapp), and skip the next section.

 #### Running with Local Interoperation Cordapp

+This will build the Interoperation Cordapp in `core/network/corda-interop-app` locally.
 Follow the instructions below to build and launch the network:
 - Navigate to the `tests/network-setups/corda` folder.
 - To spin up the Corda network with the interoperation Cordapp, run: